 Pros of Petrol Cars

 There is no doubt that petrol is cheaper than diesel and you would easily find a gas station for filling up petrol in your car.
 But there is a growing demand for diesel and this price gap is slowly closing in.
-If you like power packed performance then you need to have petrol running engine.
-Petrol engine cars are cheaper than diesel powered cars and you would find a large variety of choices.
+If you like power-packed performance then you need to have a petrol-running engine.
+Petrol engine cars are cheaper than diesel-powered cars and you would find a large variety of choices.

 Disadvantages of Petrol Cars

 If a car has an engine designed to run on petrol there is no other way around it.
 So, no matter if it costs an x value you would end up buying petrol if you want to drive.
-Fuel economy of a petrol engine may not impress you.
-The ignition, distributors and spark plugs are part of a petrol engine, so when there more parts there is a likelihood of more wear and tear.
-This may increase your maintenance costs for tune ups for a petrol engine car.
+The fuel economy of a petrol engine may not impress you.
+The ignition, distributors, and spark plugs are part of a petrol engine, so when there are more parts there is a likelihood of more wear and tear.
+This may increase your maintenance costs for tune-ups for a petrol engine car.
 At the same time, petrol cars may not have great capacities for towing heavy loads due to low torque.

 Advantages of Diesel Cars

 Diesel engines have come a long way since the sooty emission smell decades ago.
 You may get a better fuel mileage with these engines, almost 25% to 30% more than gasoline.
 Due to the fuel injection method, a diesel engine provides far more torque to the driveshaft than does a gasoline engine.
 Stalling a diesel engine is less likely in comparison to a petrol engine.
 Since diesel engines have fewer parts in the ignition it does require fewer repairs and maintenance in the long run.
 Thus diesel engines also outlast usage when compared to petrol engines, almost twice.
 Though they may not be as powerful as petrol engines, they do a better job in the torque department.
 Diesel cars have better resale value than gasoline-powered cars due to their robustness and endurance.